-Operating results from our tankers are subject to seasonal fluctuations, which may adversely affect our operating results.
+Operating results from our drybulk vessel is subject to seasonal fluctuations, which may adversely affect our operating results.

-Eight of the vessels in our combined fleet are tankers.
-Two of our tankers currently have spot market exposure in markets that have historically exhibited seasonal variations in demand and, therefore, charter rates.
-This seasonality may result in quarter-to-quarter volatility in our operating results.
-The tanker sector is typically stronger in the fall and winter months in anticipation of increased consumption of oil and petroleum products in the northern hemisphere during the winter months.
-As a result, our revenues from our tankers may be weaker during the fiscal quarters ended June 30 and September 30, and, conversely, revenues may be stronger in fiscal quarters ended December 31 and March 31.
+Our drybulk carrier is currently employed in the spot market, a market that has historically exhibited seasonal variations in demand and, therefore, charter rates.
+This seasonality may result in volatility in our operating results.
+The drybulk carrier market is typically stronger in the fall and winter months in anticipation of increased consumption of coal and other raw materials in the northern hemisphere during the winter months.
+In addition, unpredictable weather patterns in these months tend to disrupt vessel scheduling and supplies of certain commodities.
+As a result, our revenues from our drybulk carrier may be weaker during the fall and winter months.
 This seasonality could materially affect our results of operations.